 - Locked the interface with text strings containing haiku (Japanese poetry), a registered trademark filed by NaturalPoint in 2005 and a copyright notice under the name of EyeControl Technologies, former name of NaturalPoint, as can be found in linux-track's TrackIR compatible source code (sigdata variable).

 - Demanded the above mentioned text strings be removed from FreeTrack software in an email sent to its developers in 2008, now published on Chilling Effects.
 They claimed that 'implementing this interface and impersonating a TrackIR has resulted in FreeTrack violating NaturalPoint copyright'.
 Compliance with removal of the strings would effectively render it incompatible with almost all TrackIR games.
-Despite the strings being necessary and thus exempt from copyright infringement, FreeTrack appears to have still removed them in favor of extracting them from games at runtime.
+Despite the strings being necessary and thus widely considered exempt from copyright infringement, FreeTrack appears to have still removed them in favor of extracting them from games at runtime.

 - The SDK example code provided to developers for integration into games includes a function call (NP_GetSignature) which requests the strings before checking their validity and aborting if they are incorrect.
 Most developers use the example code without modification but a few have removed the string check thereby avoiding the lock (eg Live for Speed, Condor and Enemy Engaged).